 In addition to using all possible skill in concealing your sources of illumination as we discussed in “Lighting the Garden”, there are other principles of good design for setting up your garden lighting.

-While not inflexible or all-inclusive, here are the more important lighting tips to be observed and consider.
+While not inflexible or all-inclusive, here are the more important lighting tips to be observed and consider in achieving an enchanted garden of lights together with a wide range of options.

 Garden Lighting Tips For Executing Your Lighting Plan

-- Since natural light almost always comes from above, the bulk of your outdoor lighting should come from the same direction – from overhead – and the higher the better.
+- Since natural light almost always comes from above, the bulk of your exterior lighting whether it is outdoor solar lights, solar garden lights or electric garden lights, should come from the same direction – from overhead – and the higher the better.

-- Use comparatively low wattage floodlights for most of this, never any bulbs larger than 100 watts.
+- Use comparatively low wattage flood lights for most of this, never any outdoor lights or light bulbs larger than 100 watts.
 Consider low-voltage lighting as well.

 - Spotlights should be used sparingly in the landscape and for accent lighting only.
 Use them to highlight an otherwise evenly illuminated scene, or to point out an interesting landscape detail or feature like a pool.

-- Follow the manufacturer’s specifications as to the maximum wattage bulb to be used in any fixture.
-But remember, a smaller bulb will often be adequate, and with surprisingly pleasing results.
-LED landscape lights put out a lot of light and are efficient.
+- Follow the manufacturer’s specifications as to the maximum wattage bulb to be used in any light fixtures.
+But remember, a smaller bulb will often be adequate for lighting fixtures, and with surprisingly pleasing results.
+LED garden lights or LED lights put out a lot of light and are efficient.

 - Besides making certain that your landscape lights do not shine into your eyes, courtesy also requires that they do not shine into your neighbor’s eyes.
 One way to check this is to take a walk around the garden at night while the lights are on… or ask your neighbor!